saleor/saleor-docs/docs/dashboard/configuration/attributes.md

 * Visible on Product Page in Storefront - If the toggle is active, your attribute will be visible when viewing the product page.

-4. To add specific values to your attribute, click [[Addnbsp;Value]] in the Attribute Values card and type in the value.
+4. To add specific values to your attribute, click [[Add&nbsp;Value]] in the Attribute Values card and type in the value.
 This is visible to your customers.

 5. Click [[Save]] once finished.